SnapLib/npm-fs/docs/PKG_README.md

 ## SnapLib npm Project Structure

-A SnapLib npm project's structure can be thought of as a superset of an npm project.
+A SnapLib npm project's structure can be thought of as a subset of an npm project.
 Therefore, every SnapLib npm project follows the basic minimum npm project structure.
 Such as having a `node_modules` directory and `package.json` and `package-lock.json` file located in the project's root directory that is